-With my red chili already on the menu, my mom contributed a white chicken chili.
-I should tell you I don’t add much spice to my chili mainly because I don’t do spice super well and neither do our girls.
+If you’re looking for something with a little kick, I should tell you I don’t add much spice to my chili.
+Mainly because I don’t do spice super well and neither do our girls.
 Chad adds hot sauce to EVERYTHING, so it doesn’t matter if what I make is hot or not.
 This chili works really well for a large group as you can spice it up individually as needed.

 For condiments, rich and thick Kalona organic sour cream and avocados are a favorite, as are shredded cheese and tortilla chips.
 If you aren’t eating corn, you might enjoy Beanitos tortilla chips made with rice and beans, or any of the other grain-free tortilla chips on the market now (Aldi has a great, reasonably priced option).
 If, like me, cow dairy doesn’t bode well for you, shredded goat cheese and a dollop of goat yogurt is super tasty.